jcgallegdup/HackVictoria/README.md

 2. Google Maps API to display the maps and Google autocompletion for the search bar
 3. Angular Material for designing the app

-#Matthew Paletta's Experience:
+#Matthew's Experience:
 - Self-employed and self-taught
 - Some experience in web apps and angular material
 - Second year
 - No co-op terms worked yet

-#Spencer Vatrt-Watts' Experience:
+#Spencer's Experience:
 - No prior experience in Javascript and Angular
 - Second year
 - No co-op terms worked yet.

-#Ali Siddiqui's Experience:
+#Ali's Experience:
 - Minimal prior experience in Javascript with no experience in Angular
 - Second year
 - No co-op terms worked yet.